Visiting Kenya in December–Safari & Beach Holiday Guide by Native Africa Tours

 Visit Nairobi National Park

 The lush Nairobi National Park is another special destination in Kenya.
-Near the heart of Nairobi Capital City, Nairobi National Park is an amazing birding and game viewing destination.
-The diverse wildlife to explore on the Nairobi tour includes rhinos, African lions, zebras, hippos, buffalo, impalas, baboons, hartebeest, gazelles, leopards, and hyenas.
+Near the heart of Nairobi, Nairobi National Park is a fantastic destination for birding and game viewing.
+The diverse wildlife to be explored on the Nairobi tour includes rhinos, African lions, zebras, hippos, buffaloes, impalas, baboons, hartebeest, gazelles, leopards, and hyenas.

 Bird enthusiasts will enjoy this lush park.
 You can identify many bird species here.
 These include Shelley’s francolins, spur-winged geese, and common ostriches.
 You might also spot yellow-necked francolins and Egyptian geese.
 Red-billed ducks, blacksmith lapwings, and three-banded plovers are also present.
 Look for spur-winged lapwings, spotted thick-knees, and great cormorants.
 You can see purple herons, black-headed herons, and yellow-billed storks.
 Saddle-billed storks, hammerkops, martial eagles, and bateleurs also inhabit the park.
 Keep an eye out for white-headed vultures, African harrier hawks, and black-winged kites.
 Long-crested eagles, hooded vultures, European honey-buzzards, and lilac-breasted rollers are further possibilities.